 Among his insights:

 Lawyers as Leaders.
 Contrary to what some might think, lawyers are often effective leaders.
 Nearly half of President Obama’s cabinet are lawyers, for example.
 So, too, are the President and Vice President.
-As I speak, his two leading Republican challengers are lawyers as well.
 Lawyers compose the largest and leading leadership pool in America.

 It’s Nothing New That Lawyers Are A Target of Criticism.
 Everything in life, including criticism of lawyers, is magnified by the Internet and global, instantaneous communications.
 I do think, however, that there’s not enough of lawyers and others standing up to some of the unfair or misplaced criticism of the profession.
 There’s an extraordinary tradition of citizen-lawyers without which we would be an inferior society.
 It’s alive at every level today, from international to national to local.
 And by no means is it limited to the United States.
 For example, Pakistani lawyers protested in the streets against authoritarian rule.
 This lawyerly tradition is a great strength of western democracy and of societies in which citizens benefit from the rule of law.